abhineet123/MTF/Config/ReadMe.md

 			set the horizontal and vertical sampling resolutions equal to the actual size of the object selected for tracking;
 			overrides the last two parameters;

+	 Parameter:	'enable_learning'
+		Description:
+			enable online learning in AMs that support it - only SSD and NCC currently do;

+	 Parameter:	'learning_rate'
+		Description:
+			rate at which the template is updated;
+			varies between 0 and 1 - 0 means that there is no learning; 1 means that the template is updated to the latest patch in each frame;

 Efficient Second order Minimization:
 ====================================
 	 Parameter:	'esm_jac_type'